zwe-htet-paing/cook-assistant/README.md

 ### Source Code (`src` folder)

-`flask_app.py`:
-The main entry point of the Flask API, responsible for serving the backend of the application.
+* `flask_app.py`: The main entry point of the Flask API, responsible for serving the backend of the application.

-`streamlit_app.py`:
-The UI for the application, built using Streamlit, providing an interactive interface.
+* `streamlit_app.py`: The Chat UI for the application, built using Streamlit, providing an interactive interface.

-`rag.py`:
-Contains the RAG (Retriever-Augmented Generation) logic used for retrieving data and constructing prompts for the application.
+* `rag.py`: Contains the RAG (Retriever-Augmented Generation) logic used for retrieving data and constructing prompts for the application.

-`ingest.py`:
-Handles the process of loading data into the knowledge base, crucial for populating the backend data.
+* `ingest.py`: Handles the process of loading data into the knowledge base, crucial for populating the backend data.

-`minsearch.py`:
-An in-memory search engine that enables efficient and fast data retrieval from the knowledge base.
+* `minsearch.py`: An in-memory search engine that enables efficient and fast data retrieval from the knowledge base.

-`db.py`:
-Includes the logic for logging requests and responses to a PostgreSQL database, ensuring proper tracking of interactions.
+* `db.py`: Includes the logic for logging requests and responses to a PostgreSQL database, ensuring proper tracking of interactions.

-`db_prep.py`:
-A script used for initializing the PostgreSQL database, preparing it for data storage.
+* `db_prep.py`: A script used for initializing the PostgreSQL database, preparing it for data storage.

-#### Root Directory Files
+### Root Directory Files

-`test.py`:
-A utility script for selecting random questions, used for testing the application's logic and performance.
+* `test.py`: A utility script for selecting random questions, used for testing the application's logic and performance.

-`cli.py`:
-Provides an interactive Command-Line Interface (CLI) for interacting with the application.
+* `demo_cli.py`: Provides an interactive Command-Line Interface (CLI) for interacting with the application.

-`init_database.py` and `init_dashboard`:
-Defines a Prefect flow that orchestrates services such as PostgreSQL and Grafana, streamlining the initialization process for the database and dashboard setup for the application.
+* `demo_streamlit.py`: The simple UI for the application, built using Streamlit.

+* `init_database.py`: Prefect flow for initializing the PostgreSQL database.

+* `init_dashboard`: Prefect flow for setting up the Grafana dashboard.
 ## Interface

 We utilize Flask to serve the application as an API, and Streamlit for building the user interface (UI).